Available for opportunities

 Multi-Environment Infrastructure with Terraform & GitLab CI

-GitLab CI plan on PR, apply on merge
+GitLab CI runs plan on PR, apply requires manual gate

 06